Multi-Tenant SaaS

 Creating & Managing Warrants

-Now that our object types are defined, we need to add some logic in our code that will create warrants to establish the specific relationships between our tenants, groups, reports and users.
+Now that our object types are defined, we need to add some logic in our code that will create warrants to establish the specific relationships between our tenants, roles, reports and users.
 Let's review these scenarios and see what logic we need to add in our app.

 Associating Users with Tenants